Make Your Ride Safer

 - Stay visible – Other drivers do not pay as much attention to motorcyclists as they should.
 Make sure that you stay out of blind spots, avoid weaving through traffic, and use your headlight.

-- Ride smart - Obeying speed limits, using your turn signals, and braking slowly will make your actions more predictable to other drivers.
+- Ride smart – Obeying speed limits, using your turn signals, and braking slowly will make your actions more predictable to other drivers.
+Do not ride between lanes or on the shoulder to get through stopped traffic.
+It is a recipe for disaster.

 - Don't drink and ride – Motorcyclists suffer alcohol related death more than any other motorists.
 Riding sober greatly decreases your risk for fatal injury.